Colorado Money Transmitters Surety Bond

 The State of Colorado Department of Regulatory Agencies, Division of Banking regulates and administers the Money Transmitter program and has oversight of the licensing, as well as handling of auditing and consumer complaints.

 The Colorado Revised Statutes Title 12 Article 52 Part1, requires any person that is in the business of money transmission services to first obtain a license and a surety bond.
 The surety bond ensures compliance of state laws and faithful performance of duties.

 Surety Bond and License Requirements:

-- Complete the application including the Interagency Biographical and Financial Report and fingerprint cards for each executive officer, owner, partner, shareholder, owner, etc. Provide any information on any criminal convictions and material litigations for the previous five years.
+- Complete the application found on the National Mortgage Licensing System (NMLS) which includes the Interagency Biographical and Financial Report and fingerprint cards for each executive officer, owner, partner, shareholder, owner, etc. Provide any information on any criminal convictions and material litigations for the previous five years.